Admissions FAQs

 What materials are required for the application?

-• Two letters of recommendation (3 for PhD)
+• Two letters of recommendation (3 for PhD or DrPH)

 Do I need a specific major to apply, or are there any prerequisite courses I need to take before applying?